-5.2.3.2 Transmission delay
+5.2.3.5 Transmission delay

 The measurement shall not be inadmissibly influenced by a transmission delay.
 If network services become unavailable, no measurement data shall be lost.
-The measurement process could be stopped to avoid the lost of measurement data.
+The measurement process could be stopped to avoid the loss of measurement data.

 (I)/(II) The sending device waits until the receiver has sent an affirmation of correct receipt of the data set.
 The sending device keeps the data set in a buffer until this affirmation has been received.
-The buffer may have a capacity for more than one data set, organised as a FIFO8) queue.
+The buffer may have a capacity for more than one data set, organised as a FIFO) queue.

-5.2.4 Compatibility of operating systems and hardware, portability

-The manufacturer shall identify the hardware and software environment that is suitable.
-Minimal resources and a suitable configuration (e.g. processor, RAM, HDD, specific communication, version of operating system, etc) which is necessary for correct functioning, shall be declared by the manufacturer.
-Technical means shall be provided in the legally relevant software to prevent operation, if the minimal configuration requirements are not met.
+- 5.2.4 Compatibility of operating systems and hardware, portability - 5.2.4.1 The manufacturer shall identify the hardware and software environment that is suitable.
+Minimal resources and a suitable configuration (e.g. processor, RAM, HDD, specific communication, version of operating system, etc) which is necessary for correct functioning shall be declared by the manufacturer and stated in the type approval certificate. - 5.2.4.2 Technical means shall be provided in the legally relevant software to prevent operation, if the minimal configuration requirements are not met.
+The system shall be operated only in the environment specified by the manufacturer for its correct functioning.

-The system shall be operated only in the environment specified by the manufacturer for its correct functioning, for example, if an invariant environment is specified for the correct functioning of the system, then means shall be provided to keep the operating environment fixed.
+For example, in case an invariant environment is specified for the correct functioning of the system, means shall be provided to keep the operating environment fixed.
 This especially applies to universal computer performing legally relevant functions.

-It is in general necessary to fix hardware, operating system, or system configuration of a universal computer or even exclude the usage of an off-the-shelf universal computer in the following cases:
+Fixing the hardware, operating system, or system configuration of a universal computer or even exclude the usage of an off-the-shelf universal computer has to be considered in the following cases:

-- if high conformity is required (see 5.2.5 (d)), - if fixed software is required (e.g. 5.2.6.2.2 for traced software update), - if cryptographic algorithms or keys have to be implemented (see 5.2.3).
+- if high conformity is required (see 5.2.5 (d)); - if fixed software is required (e.g. 5.2.6.3.b for traced software update); - if cryptographic algorithms or keys have to be implemented (see 5.2.3).